 - How much capital do you need?

-- Where is demand for?
+- What is demand for?

-3. Thorough market research
+3. Thorough Market Research

 The most common mistakes when conducting market research are:

-- Only use secondary research.
+- Use only secondary research.

 - Only use online resources.